What is special about this course?

 - ICT Digital Media

 - John Muir Award

-Please feel free to contact Rosemary Newman, Lecturer - Supported Education, to find out more about the units and to discuss your needs and expectations prior to your application.
+Please feel free to contact Rosie Newman or Miles Fuller from our Supported Education team to find out more about the units and to discuss your needs and expectations prior to your application.

 How will I study my course?